 Costs – Operating costs will be dependent on: the SWF’s operating structure; rate of success; and, how much support is given by the wide range of national groups that will benefit, directly and indirectly, from collaboration with the SWF.

 Collaborations – It is expected that private funding groups will want to collaborate with the SWF.
 Through these arrangements, SWF’s costs could be shared.
+The power of these joint ventures will be enormous.
+Under SWF control, global funds will contribute not just their money but also their expertise, experience and resources.
+There will be sharing of the up-sides, of course; but that will be a reasonable price to pay for the added financial power – potentially hundreds of millions of Pounds - that will be injected into to UK’s economy.

 The economic tool-kit